Musashi1584/KatanaMod/KatanaMod/ReadMe.txt

 UNSUBSCRIBE TO THE VANILLA KATANA PACK RELOADED OR YOUR GAME WILL CRASH!

 [/b]

-I cutted the vortex variants for WotC.
-Void Strike need some heavy adjustments for WotC so this will come back at a later stage.

-Higher tiers are unlocked when you buy the coresponding sword tier.
+Higher tiers are unlocked when you buy the coresponding vanilla sword tier.
 There are no additional costs.

 There is a config value if you only want cosmetic variants which have no stat difference to the vanilla swords